State

 Virginia will elect one U.S. Senator and 11 members to its U.S. House delegation.

-Senator Mark Warner, a Democrat, is running for reelection and has raised over $7.4M.
+Senator Mark Warner, a Democrat, is running for reelection and has raised nearly $8.8M.
 The Cook Political Report considers the seat solidly Democratic.

-Representatives Jen Kiggans (VA-2), a Republican, and Democrat Jennifer McClellan (VA-4) are running for reelection in Virginia.
-They are the only two women in the state’s congressional delegation.
-Democratic incumbent men have a higher average total raised than the total raised by the sole Democratic woman incumbent.
+Representatives Jen Kiggans (VA-2), a Republican, and Democrat Jennifer McClellan (VA-4) are running for reelection.
+They are the only two women currently in the state’s congressional delegation.
+Democratic incumbent men have a much higher average total raised than the total raised by the sole Democratic woman incumbent Representative McClellan.
+Representative McClellan, who is Black, has raised $516,040 for her reelection.

 This statistic is the average total amount raised to date from individuals (including self-financing).